Police: Inside the agency

-Chief of Police: Police Chief William J. McMahon is the highest-ranking officer and leader of the Howard County Department of Police.
-Chief McMahon works to develop goals, formulate plans and implement programs and new policies designed to strategically solve problems.
+Chief of Police: Police Chief Gary L. Gardner is the highest-ranking officer and leader of the Howard County Department of Police.
+Chief Gardner works to develop goals, formulate plans and implement programs and new policies designed to strategically solve problems.
 In addition, the chief meets with community groups and business leaders to address concerns, solicit input and maintain a direct connection to the citizens of Howard County.
 The Office of the Chief can be reached at 410-313-2203.

 Internal Affairs Division: The Internal Affairs Division handles police personnel complaints, which range from alleged employee misconduct to matters of performance deficiencies.
 All complaints are investigated with adherence to established and accredited policies and in accordance with the Maryland Law Enforcement Officers’ Bill of Rights.
 The Internal Affairs Division can be reached at 410-313-5800.

 Office of Public Affairs: The role of the Office of Public Affairs is to communicate effectively with the public and the media.
 The team is responsible for keeping the public and news media informed about significant police-related events.
 Each day, the office provides the media and the public with news releases, incident briefings, crime reports and other information.
 The office handles all marketing and public relations for the department, the department’s Annual Report and website.
 The office can be reached at 410-313-2236.

 Research and Planning Section: The Research and Planning Section is primarily responsible for coordinating policy development, grant administration and national accreditation compliance.
 The section also conducts all requested research and contributes to the development of new programs and initiatives.
 The section manages the detailed development of all written directives and ensures that all policies are consistent with applicable laws, departmental goals, accreditation standards and the latest in law enforcement practices.